crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/getting_started/next_steps.md

 title: Post Installation Steps
 ---

 Now that you have installed CrowdSec, we have a post installation steps to help continue your journey.
+However, if you encounter an error whilst installing you can follow our [troubleshooting guide](#TODO).

 ### 1. CrowdSec Console